MrYsLab/telemetrix/docs/init.md

 points in telemetrix.
 For example, the serial receiver continuously checks the serial port receive buffer for an available character to process.
-If there is no character in the buffer, telemtrix_aio sleeps for the sleep_tune period before checking again.
+If there is no character in the buffer, telemetrix_aio sleeps for the sleep_tune period before checking again.

 The default value is 0.000001 seconds.